Group Handover for Drone Base Stations: Capacity Injection and Group Handover Framework

 \section{Capacity Injection and Group Handover Framework}

-The secure capacity injection and group handover solution is denoted in this section for the predetermined scenario.
+The secure capacity injection and group handover solution is {described} in this section for the predetermined scenario.
 An UxNB should be authenticated by the closest terrestrial BS in order to assume the emerging UxNB is legitimate.
 After succeeding authentication, the handover of UEs, which are in the range of UxNB, must be fulfilled from terrestrial to UxNB.
-Before authentication of UxNB, we assume that terrestrial BS with UEs of the range formed a group and a group authentication was carried out as in the \cite{arXiv1}.
-Consequently, terrestrial BS has a function $f(x)$, which is private and only known by terrestrial BS and AMF.
-AMF must have a table which stores the identity number of terrestrial BSs with their corresponding private function.
-Besides, after successful group authentication, each UE in the range of terrestrial BS has a private value $f(x_i)$ and public values $(x_i, f(x_i)P)$.
-The $i$ is the identity of UE, and $P$ is the generator in the elliptic group, which is used to keep $f(x_i)$ private by elliptic curve multiplication operation.
-AMF stores the private values of UEs in the database as well.
+Before authentication of UxNB, we assume that terrestrial BS with UEs {in certain} range formed a group and a group authentication was carried out as in the \cite{arXiv1}.
+Consequently, {the} terrestrial BS has a function $f(x)$, which is private and only known by {the} terrestrial BS and AMF.
+AMF must have a table which stores the identity of terrestrial BSs with their corresponding private function. {In addition, after a} successful group authentication, each UE in the range of terrestrial BS has a private value $f(x_i)$ and public values $(x_i, f(x_i)P)$.
+The $i$ is the identity of UE, and $P$ is the generator in the elliptic group, which is used to keep $f(x_i)$ private by {powering operation in the elliptic curve group.} AMF stores the private values of UEs in the database as well.
 To authenticate the new emerging UxNB, the work sequence at below should be followed.